AnonymerNiklasistanonym/MarkTeX/typescript_express/README.md

 - Client side entry point: `src/public/scripts/index.ts` (source files are in `src/public/scripts`)
   - Compiled to JavaScript file via `webpack` (`dist/public/scripts/bundle.js`)

+The server port can be configured by coping the file `.env.sample` to `.env` and customizing it.

 ---

 Install all dependencies: